tayrondd/JavaScript-Projects/README.md

-Dice Challenge
+*Dice Challenge
-Every time page is reload dices will be change each time and tell us how win using DOM
+Every time the page is reloaded dices will be changed each time and tell us how to win using DOM

-Drum Kit
+*Drum Kit
-Drum kit website using event listeners to listen for keys on the keyboard and play a sound
+Drum kit website uses event listeners to listen for keys on the keyboard and play a sound

-Simon Game Challenge
+*Simon Game Challenge
 A website that mimics the popular Simon game.
 Fully functional

-TinDog
+*TinDog
-A responsive tinDog website using bootstrap fully functional
+A responsive tinDog website using Bootstrap fully functional

-Personal Website
+*Personal Website
-Personal website using html and css
+Personal website using HTML and css

-Todolist-v1-Express-server
+*Todolist-v1-Express-server
 Fully functional Secrets Webapp website using express, ejs no database